 Acolytes are young people (grade 5 and older) and adults who assist the clergy and congregation at principal worship services.
 The word acolyte comes from the Greek akolouthos meaning “one who helps” or “one who follows.”
-Training is required and usually takes place during Sunday School time after the 9:30 am service.
+Training is required and usually takes place during Sunday School time.
 Rehearsals for special services, such as Christmas Eve, Easter, etc., are scheduled as needed.

 The Altar Guild is a group of women and men who prepare the church for worship and maintain the vestments and liturgical appointments of the church.
 Their ministry of service is a scared trust and their behind-the-scenes work is a special gift to those who worship at St. Monica’s.

 Contemplative Prayer offers the opportunity to experience the peaceful power of sitting in shared silence with others as we pray.
 The ancient traditions of Christian centering prayer, passage meditation, lectio divina, or intercession takes place during our Wednesday gatherings.
 We begin with introductory music, hearing a short passage, 20-30 minutes of silence, and then optional sharing.
 All are welcome.

 Talented duos work together to create beautiful floral arrangements for our altar each week and at other special events.
 New designers are always welcome.